Lev Hatorah—S. Daniel Abraham Israel Program

 Guest speakers expose students to a broad array of personalities and perspectives in the Torah world.
 Chagigot on Rosh Chodesh, Mo’adim, and occasional musical performances spark our students’ ruchniut.

 The yeshiva is conveniently located near several large public parks, in which the talmidim can play football.
-The yeshiva campus contains our own 3-on-3 basketball court, as well as a brand-new full-court basketball court, in addition to a weight room equipped with the latest work-out equipment.
+The yeshiva campus contains our own brand-new full-court basketball court, in addition to a weight room equipped with the latest work-out equipment.